ablarchives/client-plugin/README.md

 # Client Plugin for OctoberCMS

 **Background**
 This plugin is used to manage a client list.
 This plugin isn't much on its own, but it is a useful base for managing accounts in a system without the need to login on the front-end.
+There are also other plugins that extend this plugin available from Albright Labs.

 **Features**
-- Manage clients
+- Create and manage clients
-- Each client supports first name, last name, company name, email, phone, address, image, and custom fields
+- Client fields: first name, last name, company name, email, phone, address, image, and custom fields
-- Custom fields can be added via plugin settings
+- Custom client fields can be added via plugin settings
-- Clients can be imported and exported as a CSV file
+- Ability to import and export clients

 **Install**
 There are two options: